kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

 Employees table has DepartmentID (foreign key) Departments table has DepartmentID (primary key)

-This creates a relationship: Each employee belongs to ONE department, but each department can have MANY employees.
+This creates a relationship: Each employee belongs to ONE d.DepartmentName, but each d.d.DepartmentName can have MANY employees.

 This is called a "One-to-Many" relationship.
 */